 BA 530 - Ethical Issues in Organizations

+Ethical Issues in Organizations.
+Three semester hours.
 Ethical issues applied to individuals in an organizational setting.
 Included are theories of moral philosophy and the development and professional business codes and laws.

 BA 578 - Statistical Methods